Aethylred/dynaguppy/README.md

     ```

 1. Edit the node manifest `/etc/puppet/manifests/dynaguppy/puppetmaster.pp` to match the Puppet Master's hostname.
 Verify that this name matches the output from `facter fqdn`
+1. Edit the node manifest `/etc/puppet/manifests/dynaguppy/git.pp` to match the Gitlab Server's hostname.
+Verify that this name matches the output from `facter fqdn`
+1. Edit the node manifest `/etc/puppet/manifests/site.pp` to match the Puppet Master and Gitlab server hostnames.
+Verify that this name matches the output from `facter fqdn`
+1. Other files in the manifest may require changes.
+For example `/etc/puppet/environments/production/modules/profile/manifests/puppetmaster.ppp` may require the `puppet::autosign` domain changed.
+Please review the manifest.
 1. Initialise the Puppetmaster SSL environment (*NOTE:* run the command and exit with `^C` after a minute or two to allow SSL certificates to generate):

     ```